 Punchcards actually are marked with a square grid.
 Using a ruler measuring in mm, they are fixed at 108 mm in width by 300 mm in height.

 On the far right, a blank punch card is laid over the printout of page 1 of my document on an improvised lightbox, with what appeared to be accurate placement results: New downloadable documents should open with the corresponding points ruler setting unless you have already been using the program with the centimeter ruler setting.
 I cannot test the Exel documents.

 With ruler units set to centimeters:

 Changing rulers in Numbers, from the program’s manual: Added info and results in the post Numbers and GIMP: online punchcard patterns to electronics 2 7/21

 CUSTOM NEEDLE TAPES may be used as guides to track actions such as sequences in short rows or hooking up stitches (standard KM needles are 4.5mm apart).
 My color printer is defunct, so this is the grey version.
 Color coding or notes may be easily added to blocks for more complex fabric manipulations.
-A reference for some conversions of mm to points based on needle spacing, each 4.5 mm unit = 12.75 points, print the results at 100% in landscape orientation with fit checked Some tables to test, editable to suit your needs.
+A reference for some conversions of mm to points based on needle spacing, each 4.5 mm unit = 12.75 points, rulers may be set to centimeters, see the bottom of the post.
+Print the results at 100% in landscape orientation with fit checked Some tables to test, editable to suit your needs.
 Keep in mind the size of the print area in the document is indicated immediately beneath the page orientation illustration, in points.